 The PI of this proposal also serves as the Science Director of the ASLC.
-Through this avenue, the PI holds regular discussions on the projects that are currently taking place at ASLC, and is already collaborating on the technical aspects of this study.
-This project will be using the same animals as have been used for projects 341, 371, and 441, and it is anticipated that the data obtained from FY02 will compliment the data obtained from previous EVOS funded projects.
-It is also anticipated that if any field samples are scheduled for Year 3, the samples will be collected from a shared field site, integrating existing field projects with our sample collections.
+Through this avenue, the PI holds regular discussions on the projects that are currently taking place at ASLC, and is making an effort to collaborate with harbor seal researchers in Alaska.
+This project will be using the same animals as have been used for projects 341, 371, and 441, and it is anticipated that the data obtained from FY03 will complement the data obtained from previous EVOS funded projects.
+It is also anticipated that the samples collected in year three will come from a shared field site, integrating existing field projects with our sample collections.